When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads (Formally known as AdWords campaigns).

 Once you have created ads for your ad groups, it’s time to save and input your billing info.
 But your work is not done.
 It’s time for the final – and most important – step: optimization.

-Step 8: Optimizing Your Campaign
+Step #8: Optimizing Your Google Campaigns

 - Test and optimize your display URLs.
 Test various keywords and adding a CTA to your display URL.